OpenDSA/OpenDSA/RST/en/PL/SLang2ParameterPassing.rst

     }

-As you've done with by-value and by-reference, use the following slideshow generator to step through a few examples of the copy-restore method and then test yourself by working on the proficiency exercise that follows.
+As you've done with by-value and by-reference, use the following slide show generator to step through a few examples of the copy-restore method and then test yourself by working on the proficiency exercise that follows.